KEGANCP/kickstarter-analysis/README.md

 The below will provide a visual on how *successful, failed,* and *canceled* "Theater/Play" Kickstarter campaigns fared based on their funding goals.
 Using this data we can conclude that Theater campaigns are succesful more frequently when the funding goal is less than $1,000.
 We can also see that the effectiveness declines as the goal increases to $29,999.

 ![This is an image](https://github.com/KEGANCP/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)

+## Challenges
+Some diffuculties identified when accumulating this date included breaking down categories that would be specific to Louises' needs.
+Given that Louise is interested in Kickstarter campaigns relevant to her play *Fever*, a lot of the data within the Kickstarter data set would not be entirely relevant to her.
+Thankfully, we were able to break this data down by sorting out Theater categories, and even more specific, by Plays.